gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 <!-- _class: code-70-percent -->

-## 06-traffic-gen: `HybridGenerator`: Choosing a Distribution of Cores
+## 06-traffic-gen: HybridGenerator: Choosing a Distribution of Cores

 Now that we know how each core will access memory, next, we need to determine how many `LinearGeneratorCores` and `RandomGeneratorCores` we need.